SALMON-A-RAMA Rules **UNDER REVIEW**

 Anglers must legally catch all Shore Division eligible fish species to be qualified (Brown Trout, Rainbow Trout, Chinook Salmon and Coho Salmon).

-Youth division is open for all children ages 6 through 15.
+Youth division is open for all children up to/including age 15.

 No fish species categories exist in the youth division.
 Chinook Salmon, Coho Salmon, Brown Trout, Lake Trout and Rainbow (Steelhead) Trout are eligible to be registered into the Youth Division.